-Contributory negligence is a term that elucidates the person’s negligent acts, which causes his or her injury.
+Contributory negligence is a term that elucidates the person’s negligent acts, which cause their injury.

-In some of the civil courts of the U.S. if the plaintiff is proved to have voluntarily disregarded basic social rules and warnings, and assumed risks to dangers, then even if he/she is just wholly or partially responsible, no compensation will be provided even though the person sued was also involved in the accident and could have been at fault.
+In some of the civil courts of the U.S., if the plaintiff proves to have voluntarily disregarded basic social rules and warnings and assumed risks to dangers, then/even if they are wholly or partially responsible, no compensation will provide even though the person was also involved in the accident and could have been at fault.

 In common law, the contributory negligence defense serves as complete barring of recovery.